KRushton218/Collab-Canvas/memory-bank/productContext.md

 - **Cursors**: See colored cursors for each user with their name
 - **Shape Locks**: When someone edits a shape, it shows a colored border
 - **Conflict Prevention**: Can't edit shapes locked by others (shows toast notification)
+- **Right-Side Style Panel**: Contextual controls that adapt to selection
+- **Selection-Aware Controls**: Text formatting appears only when all selected are text
+- **Default Borders**: Subtle borders on shapes for accessibility; visible text bounding boxes